UWPCE-PythonCert/PythonResources/sphinx_sources/source/DevEnvironment/sublime_as_ide.rst

 While Version 3 is still considered "beta", it is the one everyone is putting their effort into, and some of the plugins I recommend are not available for version 2.
+So *USe Sublime Version 3*

 Basic Settings
 ==============

 All configuration in Sublime Text is done via `JSON`_.
 It's simple to learn. go and read that link then return here.
+[Note that JSON is very similar to Python dict and list literals]

 There are a number of `different levels of configuration`_ in Sublime Text.
 You will most often work on settings at the user level.